Hopf-algebraic structures on mixed graphs: Sub-objects and quotients of mixed graphs

-that is to say $\bfpos\circ \com=\bftopo$.
+\begin{remark} Let $X$ be a finite set and $\calO$ be a topology on $X$.
+For any $x,y\in X$, we shall say that $x\sim_\calO y$ if any $O\in \calO$ containing $x$ or $y$ contains both $x$ and $y$.
+This defines an equivalence $\sim_\calO$ on $X$.
+Moreover, $X/\sim_\calO$ inherits from $\calO$ a topology, which turns out to be $T_0$.
+In other words, we obtain that $\bftopo[X]$ and $\displaystyle \bigoplus_{\sim\in \eq[X]} \bfpos[X/\sim]$ are isomorphic, which gives a species isomorphism between $\bftopo$ and $\bfpos\circ \com$, where here $\circ$ is the composition of species.
 The double twisted bialgebra structure which we obtain in this way is described in \cite{Foissy39}.
-Applying Aguiar and Mahajan's bosonic Fock functor \cite{Aguiar2010}, we obtain the double algebra of finite topologies of \cite{Foissy37}.
+Applying Aguiar and Mahajan's bosonic Fock functor \cite{Aguiar2010}, we obtain the double algebra of finite topologies of \cite{Foissy37}. \end{remark}